moordo91/birdex/README.md

 ## Working Video

-A working video demonstration of the Birdex application can be found here: [[YouTube]](https://www.youtube.com/watch?v=V4dmQvzKQ8E)
+A basic working video demonstration of the Birdex application can be found here: [[YouTube]](https://www.youtube.com/watch?v=V4dmQvzKQ8E)

-*Note: Initially, the image is out of focus, but it will soon be normalized.
-Also, please be aware that the application of the image is a prototype and is somewhat different from the current UI/UX.*
+*Note: Initially, the video is out of focus, but it will soon be normalized.
+Also, please be aware that the application of the video is a prototype and is somewhat different from the current UI/UX.*

 ---